dbp1994/dbp1994.github.io/_pages/about.md

 News
 ---
-* 2025 - [Upcoming] Preprint on _The Role of Overparametrization in Playing Games with Neural Nets_
+* 2025 - [Upcoming] Preprint on _Solving Neural Min-Max Games: The Role of Architecture, Initialization & Dynamics_
-* 2025 - [Upcoming] Preprint on _Limited-Budget Machine Teaching for Version Space Learners_
+* 2025 - [Upcoming] Preprint on _Optimal Dataset Design for Nurture-then-Nature Teaching_
+* 09/2025 - I was selected to attend the [EPFL Summer School 2025](https://mathsdata2025.github.io/).
+Amazing venue, great lectures, and a diverse crowd of theoretical machine learning researchers!
+* 06/2025-07/2025 - I was fortunate to be part of a 5-weeks-long academic summer exchange programme at Archimedes AI, Athens, Greece!
 * 08/2023 - I have moved to UW-Madison for my PhD at the CS Department!
 * 07/2023 - Student volunteer for COLT'23.
 Amazing experience!
 * 12/2022 - I got selected for '[Research Week with Google 2023](https://sites.google.com/view/researchweek2023/home)'.
 Excited for this meet!